 Can you use software to track pars

-When it comes to controlling stock levels, you can use your inventory software to create alerts for low stock and auto-populate purchase orders when it's time to replenish.
+When it comes to controlling stock levels, you can use your inventory software such as WISK! to create alerts for low stock and auto-populate purchase orders when it's time to replenish.
 Furthermore, if you work with more than one supplier, your program will offer you precise lead time information.